First Chapter: ELF Seddiqi Writers’ Fellowship

 Take your writing skills to the next level!

-First Chapter is the first ever global standard writers’ fellowship in the region for aspiring locally-based fiction writers, giving unprecedented access to renowned authors, literary agents and publishers across the world.
+First Chapter is the only global standard writers’ fellowship in the region for aspiring locally-based fiction writers, giving unprecedented access to renowned authors, literary agents and publishers across the world.

 About the Fellowship

 The First Chapter ELF Seddiqi Writers’ Fellowship is a year long programme and accepted writers, or fellows, will take part in:

 - Six 60-minute one-to-one mentorship sessions (at a mutually agreed time and date)

 - 40 hours of talks and workshops (these will take place monthly on Saturdays in person, and occasionally online)

 The group sessions may include readings of the work that the group members are working on, with peer feedback.

 Workshops topics will be chosen by our resident mentor or the visiting author, and can include, Plot, Structure, Character, Voice, Dialogue etc. There will also be sessions on editing, re-writing, and how to pitch, with agent pitch opportunities.